-In May 2017, AI invested US\$1.0 million (\$\frac{P}{49.7}\$ million) in equity shares at Madaket, the owner of Madaket Healthcare.
+In May 2017, AI invested US\$1.0 million (P49.7 million) in equity shares at Madaket, the owner of Madaket Healthcare.
 Madaket developed Electronic Data Interchange Enrollment, a service platform that automates healthcare provider data management processes in the United States.

-AI recognized losses in fair value adjustment in its investment in Madaket, Inc. amounting to ₱13.3 million and ₱40.3 million in 2019 and 2017, respectively.
+Al recognized losses in fair value adjustment in its investment in Madaket amounting to ₱16.4 million and ₱13.3 million in 2020 and 2019, respectively.
 Gain on fair value adjustment recognized in 2018 amounted to ₱21.0 million.

-As at December 31, 2019 and 2018, the Group's total investment in Madaket, inclusive of foreign exchange adjustment, amounted to ₱16.7 million and ₱31.2 million, respectively.
+As at December 31, 2020 and 2019, the Group's total investment in Madaket, inclusive of foreign exchange adjustment, amounted to nil and ₱16.7 million, respectively.